vivamus/udemy-GitWebWorkflow/README.md

   git push origin count-to-fifteen  -- merge pull request on github (assigned to self)
   git checkout master
   git merge count-to-ten
-  if conflicts, manuall edit, do git add file, and then git merge --continue?
+  if conflicts, manuall edit, do git add file, and then git merge --continue? git pull origin master -- since merge happened on remote machine Finally, shortcut to create and switch to a new branch -- `git checkout -b our-features`

+ ### * Section 10: Building "Our Features" Section*

+30. **sStyling our features I**